Spiritual Direction Training

 Leanne Thomas Video, Final Project for Graduation

-Each intensive includes lectures and discussion with faculty and mentors, as well as staff-led case study reflections, prayer, silence and meditation, socials, embodiment practices, creative expression space, relaxation, and fun in the beauty of the outdoors.
+Each intensive includes lectures and discussion with faculty and mentors, as well as staff-led case study reflections, prayer, silence and meditation, socials, and creative embodiment practices.

-Mentor-guided reading and writing assignments between intensives enhance learning and practice.
+Mentor-guided small group meetings, reading and writing assignments between intensives enhance learning and practice.
 Small group interaction during the intensives create a close-knit support community throughout the program.
 Faculty members rotate through the intensives, allowing participants to experience the entire faculty during the course.

-Our Spiritual Direction Training course is offered in both North Carolina and Canada.
-The course are similar in faculty and course curriculum but the course offered at Mt.
+Our Spiritual Direction Training course is offered Online, and in both North Carolina and Canada when in-person gatherings are safe again.
+The online course curriculum is the same as the US curriculum.
+The course offered at Mt.
 Carmel is unique in many ways.
 One primary difference is the number of onsite intensives, Canada has 4 intensives total, each for 7 days; the US has six intensives, each for 4 days.
 Canada welcomes new participants every two years, which means both the large group and the small groups are together for the entire course.
 There is a more traditional Catholic feel to the course in Canada, and teachings have a focus on Carmelite and Ignatian spirituality and include specific presentations on John of the Cross and Teresa of Avila.
 The next entry opportunity for the Canadian course is in October 2020.
+The October intensive will be held online.

 Psycho-spiritual education in the Jungian, mystical, and Christian traditions is the program foundation.
 Participants develop knowledge and understanding of the art and practice of spiritual direction in contemporary spiritual life by learning: